 This praxis can be oppressive and self-affirming.
 Take Turkey, for example.
 Despite its otherwise democratic capitalist changes over the last few decades, there are subsumed beneath the surface extreme Islamic forces.
 Listen here.
 Though some supporters of AKP stress the pragmatism (but then Islam has never been opposed to commerce), other voices express the concerns about the direction Turkey is taking.
 They tell us about how the oppressive nature of Islam forces people to act ‘as if’ they are more Islamic than they are – closing store shutters ‘as if’ the owner is attending to his prayers, whether he is or not, or the attack on individuals who break rules of Ramadan, or the increased wearing of the head scarf by women, whether they want to or not.
 Praxis can hide true beliefs and can oppress.

 Note that religious praxis can have subtle political effects.
 Read this from the Tony Blair Faith Foundation.
 Where are the comments on the dangers of Islamic fundamentalism in Turkey?
 Ignored?
-Well, an international faith foundation can hardly be expected to be too critical of faith can it.
+Well, an international faith foundation can hardly be expected to be too critical of a particular faith, can it.
 In practising his faith Blair is blind to the problems of faith: Is Faith Rational.

-It would be foolish to take our current expressed nature, of secular libral democracies, for granted.
+It would be foolish to take our current expressed nature, of secular liberal democracies, for granted.
 While we can blame influencing systems like Islam for the state of affairs in many nations at the moment, they are dealing with a religious system that is no more brutal than other religions have been from time to time.
 It seems that the loving nature of Christianity has something going for it – even if the figure upon which it was based is either merely mortal or almost entirely fictional.
 As a system it is sort of going in the right direction, away from the viscous god of the Old Testament and of Islam.
-But Christianity, particularly in Roman Catholicism and some other churches, still has its fair share of hell and damnation.
+But Christianity, particularly in Roman Catholicism and some other churches, still has its fair share of hell and damnation and persecution of ‘sinners’.

 The religious right in the USA are still a reprehensible force for the discrimination and persecution of those that don’t see things their Godly way.
 And that’s in what could have been the worlds first true fully democratic republic – the intentions of the founding fathers are about as humanistic as we’ve ever seen.
 As it is, religion, personal capitalist greed and military power have a far greater role than one might wish.